 Knowing how to size a dehumidifier isn’t easy as many factors are needed before settling with one, but this can save you from buying an underpowered or overpowered dehumidifier.
 Not only will knowing how to size a dehumidifier make your job on choosing easier, it’ll also save you time and a few bucks on trial and error.

-Remember that there are many factors to be taken into consideration when buying a dehumidifier of the right size.
+Remember that there are many factors to be taken into consideration when buying a dehumidifier, including water tank capacity, energy efficiency (Energy Star rated) and warranty policy.
 Make sure that you’ve jotted down all the right things to consider before settling down with one.